google/glance-experimental-tools/appwidget-host/README.md

 enables, [in most situations](https://developer.android.com/studio/run#limitations), a real-time update mechanism, reflecting code changes nearly instantaneously.

+> Currently there is an issue that Live Edit stops working after the first change.
+It actually
+> updates the code but it does not render the update.
+To workaround you can click on the
+> AppWidgetHost container to force the update.

 > Note: This library is used by the appwidget-viewer and appwidget-configuration modules and is
 > independent from Glance-appwidget but provides extensions when glance-appwidget dependency is
 > present in the project